 A Lofoten Islands photo tour is no longer just a photographer’s dream.
-It has become a favourite destination for thousands of tourists looking for supernatural landscapes above the Arctic Circle.
+It has become a favourite destination for thousands of tourists seeking supernatural landscapes above the Arctic Circle.

 Taking a 10-day Roadtrip through Lofoten Islands wasa unique experience for us.
-We traveled in November in search of The Green Lady and we had a success rate of seven nights out of eight.
-Seven nights in which we saw the Aurora Borealis painting the skies of Lofoten.
-Without a doubt, this is something magical impossible to achieve if we had not traveled the archipelago by Camper Van.
+We traveled in November in search of The Green Lady and we had success seven nights out of eight, seven nights in which we saw the Aurora Borealis painting the skies of Lofoten.
+Without a doubt, this magical experience may have been impossible had we not traveled the archipelago by Camper Van.

 LOFOTEN ISLANDS PHOTO TOUR

-The archipelago of Lofoten is formed by a group of islands located at the north of Norway, in the province of Nordland and above the Arctic Circle.
+The archipelago of Lofoten is formed by a group of islands located in the province of Nordland , just above the Arctic Circle.
 The main islands (Austvågøya, Gimsøya, Vestvågøya, Flakstadøya and Moskenesøya) are connected by the popularly known as King Olav V route, road E10.
 This 300-kilometer road links the archipelago with the mainland.
-However, there are still other smaller islands that make it necessary to use ferry lines to get there.
+However, there are still other smaller islands that are only accesible by ferry.

-The environment of this road is probably one of the most photogenic places of the Earth, with old fishermen wooden cabins anchored to the rock and fjords that challenge the peace of its turquoise waters.
-Therefore it is not surprising that more and more people decide to take a photo tour to the Lofoten Islands; some hiring an organized trip and others traveling on their own.
+This road is probably one of the most photogenic places of the Earth, with sceneries like old fishermen wood cabins anchored to the rock and fjords that challenge the peace of its turquoise waters.
+It is no surprise that more and more people are deciding to take a photo tour to the Lofoten Islands, with some hiring an organized trip while others traveling on their own.

-Most of these organized photo tours are based on the interest in photographing the Aurora Borealis; a natural phenomenon that in order to capture you should have some previous photography knowledge (or hire an expert guide to advise you).
+Most of these organized photo tours are centered around the interest in photographing the Aurora Borealis; a natural phenomenon that in order to capture you should have some previous photography knowledge (or hire an expert guide to advise you).

 There are countless places to enjoy these magical lights.
-However, none of the conditions we have in these islands are given.
+However, none of the conditions we have on these islands are given.

-In winter we can get up to 20 hours of total darkness, essential to enjoy the auroras.
-However what makes Lofoten totally unique is a climatic anomaly that turns out to be one of the most pronounced in the world.
-While in winter in similar latitudes the temperatures can drop to -30ºC in some points, in Lofoten they do not drop below -5ºC.
-This is due to the currents that bring to the coast of Lofoten the heat of the Gulf of Mexico creating a microclimate.
+During winter time, we can get up to 20 hours of total darkness, which is essential for enjoying the auroras.
+However, what makes Lofoten totally unique is a climatic anomaly that turns out to be one of the most pronounced in the world.
+At similar latitudes, temperatures can drop to -30ºC in some areas during winter, while Lofoten stay just above -5ºC.
+This is due to the currents that bring heat from the Gulf of Mexico to the coast of Lofoten, thus creating a microclimate.

-With all this we can assure you that a photographic trip to the Lofoten Islands is the best way to enjoy the Arctic Circle and its drastic landscapes.
+With all this, we can assure you that a photography trip to the Lofoten Islands is the best way to enjoy the Arctic Circle and its drastic landscapes.